omerbensaadon/user-manual/README.md

 2. **For a longer discussion,** I would prefer to to spend 30 minutes chatting on Zoom or collaborating on a doc than Slacking back and forth for an hour.
 If you need my opinion on something where I need a lot of context, some reading material (if it exists) beforehand would be much appreciated!
 3. **For feedback,** feel free to Slack me, start a Zoom meeting, email me, whatever!
 I love receiving feedback (positive and constructive).

+### My Superpowers
+* Meeting facilitation
+* Resolving interpersonal issues
+* User, Stakeholder and Customer interviews
+* Jack-of-all-trades
+* Most right-brain

+### Things I struggle with
+* Pulling and analyzing product data
+* Long form writing
+*

 ### I do my best work when...
 * 🤩 My enthusiasm is met with enthusiasm
-* I am talking to end-users and shipping software on a regular basis
+* 🚀 I am talking to end-users and shipping software on a regular basis
-* I am talking to my teammates regularly
-* I have time and space to do "deep work"
+* 🧠 I have time and space to do "deep work"
 * 💖 I feel a high degree of psychological safety and my coworkers are giving me lots of feedback!
 * 🤝 I am trusted by default and have the ability to make bets that may not bear fruit right away
-* I have a clear understanding of what the "big picture" end goal is and am given the opportunity to chart the path from there
+* 🖼 I have a clear understanding of what the "big picture" end goal metric is and am given the opportunity to chart the path from there
-* I feel supported by the organization with help from user research, engineering, design and leadership
+* 🧑‍💻 ENGs are talking to me about ways we could be increasing velocity by addressing cruft
 * 👨🏻‍🚒 I feel my team feels comfortable enough around me to roast me

 ### I become de-motivated when...
 * I am not talking to end-users and am not shipping software on a regular basis.
 * Leadership is too "hands-on" and does not trust me to deliver (i.e. helicopter leadership)
-* I have a mountain of user research to parse through all by myself
 * I am being pushed to finish something by a specific date (i.e. death march)
 * I am treated like a "JIRA-Jockey" lots of documenting for leadership, not a lot of new learnings from users
 * I feel like I am no longer learning and am on "auto-pilot"